 implementation selection

-Can the implementation partner or company deliver business process engineering together WITH the new system?
+Can the SAP implementation partner or company deliver business process engineering together WITH the new system?
 Or, as with so many of them, do they just install systems and call that an implementation?

 Lately, I have been focused on developing a solid and repeatable ERP software and vendor selection process.

-While reviewing the academic literature and reflecting on my time working with , I found an interesting study from Romania.
+While reviewing the academic literature and reflecting on my time working with SAP, I found an interesting study from Romania.
 The study addressed software vendor selection criteria and methods related to the limited information they had within the country.
 The opening abstract certainly lines up with my personal experience about whether or not you will ever see ROI from your software investment:

 Successful implementation of an ERP system is the result of knowledgeable and dedicated people working together.
 It entails 1) company-wide commitment, 2) openness to change, 3) good planning and 4) experienced guidance.

 These key ERP implementation success criteria help you realize significant return on investment (ROI) from an ERP system.
-When you use these criteria as guidelines during the system selection process and subsequent implementation, you can ensure that the chosen system will support and enable the business improvements many partners claim during the sales process (Hurbean 2009, pg.
+When you use these criteria as guidelines during the system selection process and subsequent implementation, you can ensure that the chosen system will support and enable the business improvements many SAP implementation partners claim during the sales process (Hurbean 2009, pg.
 1).

 SAP or ERP Software Installation or Implementation?